Name Change Checklist

 First, I think on the Name Change Checklist would be your passport.

-We use our passports as a form of ID, as well as allowing you to travel.
+We use our passports as a form of ID and allowiing you to travel.

 This would be the first port of call if you were planning a honeymoon abroad straight after a wedding ceremony and wanted to travel in your new name.

-If you are changing your name because you recently got married, you also have the option of leaving your passport in your original name until after your honeymoon.
+If you are changing your name because you recently got married, you can also leave your passport in your original name until after your honeymoon.

 Did you know there is an option to change your passport before your ceremony?

-Changing the name on your passport before your wedding ceremony.
+Changing your name on your passport before your wedding ceremony

 But if you travel for work, I wouldn’t recommend changing the name on your passport before the wedding ceremony.